IBM/operator-for-redis-cluster/docs/docs/kubectl-plugin.md

 Run `make plugin` to install the plugin.
 After installation is complete, add the plugin to your PATH so [`kubectl`](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#installing-kubectl-plugins) can find it.
 By default, the plugin is installed to `$HOME/.kube/plugins/rediscluster`.

+Alternatively, you can download the plugin manually from the assets tab on the [releases page](https://github.com/TheWeatherCompany/icm-redis-operator/releases)

 ## Usage
 Example usage: